 Centuries ago, that would have been exactly the case.
 Until 1897, Gracia existed as a completely separate town!
 As Barcelona continued expanding, however, it officially annexed Gracia, incorporating it into the metropolitan, cosmopolitan world of the Catalan capital.

-That being said, even more than 120 years later, Gracia hasn't changed its small-town feel.
-This picturesque corner of Barcelona, just north of the city center, has miraculously managed to retain its warmth and welcoming feel and a strong sense of Catalan culture and community.
-If you're looking to immerse yourself completely in local life while visiting Barcelona, this is the place for you.
+But more than 120 years later, Gracia still hasn't lost its village-like feel.
+This lovely corner of Barcelona, just north of the city center, has miraculously managed to retain its warmth.

 It's hard not to fall in love with Gracia, and once you've experienced it for yourself, you'll see why.
 This Gracia neighborhood guide will help you make the most of your time in Barcelona's most beautiful neighborhood (in my humble opinion!) and live like a local while you're there.